d606n6k/ecommerce_backend/README.md

 ## Usage
 - Run `npm i` to install app dependencies
-- Configure your data base with the `./db/schema.sql` file
+- Configure your database with the `./db/schema.sql` file
 - Seed your database with the `npm seed` command.
 If this fails, please use `node seeds/index.js`
 - Run `npm start` in the terminal to start the application!
 - Open Insomnia to test your API routes!